You can enjoy peace of mind knowing your money is safe when you press CHQ or SAV to pay using eftpos. Why is eftpos so safe?

 - All eftpos terminals must comply with rigorous security standards to ensure they protect your PIN.

 - Some eftpos Members are now rolling out eftpos-only cards with Tap & Pay functionality for transactions under $100.
 These cards provide extra simplicity and speed at the checkout, and greater security against skimming with an EMV Chip.
 You can recognise these cards if they have a Chip and an eftpos logo on the front.

 - Unlike some credit cards and other debit card systems, eftpos transactions are in real time, so you can check your account within minutes and be sure that the transaction is accurately reflected in your account balance.

 Protecting you against unauthorised transactions

-While it is your PIN that makes eftpos so secure, you still need to safeguard both your PIN and your card from the risk of loss, theft or unauthorised use.
+You still need to safeguard both your PIN and your card from the risk of loss, theft or unauthorised cheap diflucan from canada use.

 It is a good idea to change your PIN regularly.
 If you notice any unusual transactions on your account or believe your PIN has been compromised, or if your card is lost or stolen, notify your bank immediately.